MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

 ### Prerequisites

 * For UWP apps: install the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk) with Visual Studio 2015.

+  > [!NOTE]
-  >**Note**&nbsp;&nbsp;Interstitial banner ads require version 10.0.3 or later of the Microsoft Store Services SDK.
+  > Interstitial banner ads require version 10.0.3 or later of the Microsoft Store Services SDK.
 Interstitial video ads are supported in all versions of the SDK.

 * For Windows 8.1 or Windows Phone 8.1 apps: install the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) with Visual Studio 2015 or Visual Studio 2013.

 <span id="interstitialadsxaml10"/>